st234pa/pdf-line-count/README.md

 - there are at least two pixels in the row that different colors
 - if there exists a row above it, that row is single-colored

-For this reason, the input must be a PDF with only text that reads horizontally, a solid color background, and at least one pixel of space between lines.
+For this reason, the input must be a text-only PDF with a solid color background, and at least one pixel of space between lines.
 ### Please Note
 I threw this together as a simple prototype, so the algorithm is not very robust, the set of valid inputs is quite limited,